ProArif/Green-Code-Guardians/README.md

 # Green-Code-Guardians

 This repository is for the code portion of Green Lab course from VU Amsterdam.
 The code portion R scripts for data analysis.
+Prompt.docs the prompts used for the three interactions types used in the experiment.

 ### Normality testing